Circular EconomyRichmond's Vision for Circular Economy

-The City of Richmond’s proposed vision for the circular economy is to maximize the value of resources, by design, through responsible consumption, minimizing waste and reimagining how resources flow in a sustainable, low-carbon economy.
+The City of Richmond’s vision for circular economy is to maximize the value of resources, by design, through responsible consumption, minimizing waste and reimagining how resources flow in a sustainable, equitable, low-carbon economy.

-The current linear economic model for the production of goods and services is based on raw material take-make-use-dispose.
-This model that seeks to boost short-term consumption is leading the planet to an unsustainable situation.
+The current linear economic model for the production of goods and services is based on raw material being used on a ‘take-make-use-dispose’ cycle.
+This model boosts short-term consumption does not use resources unsustainably.

 If the consumption of natural resources remains in the linear model, the reserves available for some materials will be depleted in a few decades.
 Coupled with inadequate waste disposal, this over-exploitation of natural resources has also led to environmental problems such as climate change, soil contamination, natural capital lost and human health problems.
 Thus, it is necessary to rethink the use and application of resources, energy and other assets in our economy and communities.